 Brand Reset, Bethan Gray Design, MARCH – September 2018

-I am working with Bethan Gray Design as their in-house copywriter.
-I joined the team in March after a piece of strategic work carried out by Massimo Grey.
-Together we refined the brand definition he had developed and started to develop its articulation.
-I created two tones of voice – one for the studio and one for Bethan, enabling the brand’s high-end aspirational values to sit comfortably with Bethan’s down-to-earth, approachable and empathetic personality.
-Over the past six months, I have edited or originated all the copy across every brand touch point from the website and brochures to press releases, film scripts and speeches.
-I am now working with Bethan Gray Design on all new copy and some exciting new projects – watch this space…
+Katie Treggiden worked with Bethan Gray Design as their in-house copywriter for an intense period of six months.
+She joined the team in March 2018 after an in-depth piece of strategic work had been carried out by CEO Massimo Grey.
+Together Katie and Massimo refined the brand definition and Katie then developed its articulation, creating two distinct tones of voice – one for the studio and one for Bethan.
+This unusual approach enabled the brand’s high-end aspirational values to sit comfortably with Bethan’s down-to-earth, approachable and empathetic personality.
+Over the following six months, Katie edited or originated all the copy across every brand touch point from the website and brochures to press releases, film scripts and speeches.

 ‘Everything I design starts with a story – through collaborating with skilled craftsman I bring those stories to life for contemporary audiences.’

 London-based Bethan Gray is one of the UK’s most celebrated furniture and homeware designers, having been awarded three Elle Decoration British Design Awards including the coveted Best British Designer.
 Established in 2008, Bethan Gray Design creates luxury handcrafted collections of furniture and home accessories that are sold through global retailers such as Harrods, Liberty, Lane Crawford and EJ Victor, and also available directly.

 Bethan Gray has an extraordinary background: born to a Scottish father and Welsh mother, her maternal family descends from a nomadic Rajasthani clan that migrated across Arabia and Persia over centuries.
 Inspired by her heritage and fuelled by a deep-seated curiosity about global art and culture, Bethan has travelled to India, Asia, the Middle East, Northern Africa and South America.